kagurazakayashi/BluetoothLinkFlutter/example/README.md

-# espblufiforflutter_example
+# bluetoothlinkflutter_example

-Demonstrates how to use the espblufiforflutter plugin.
+Demonstrates how to use the bluetoothlinkflutter plugin.

 ## Getting Started